 In the futures market you can trade in commodities and financial instruments.
 A future is a contract to buy or sell a specified amount of an item for a certain price by a given date.
 The seller of a futures contract agrees to deliver the item to the buyer of the contract, who agrees to buy the item.
-In the contract are specified the amount, valuation, method, quality, expiration date, manner of delivery, and exchange to be traded in.
+The contract specifies the amount, valuation method, quality, expiration date, manner of delivery, and exchange to be traded in.